 1 Implementation of Assessment

-Studies that lead to a Bachelor's degree at the University of Applied Sciences include: 1) basic and professional studies, 2) free-choice studies, 3) practical training that enhances furthering professional skills, and 4) a Bachelor's thesis.
-Studies that lead to a Master's degree at the University of Applied Sciences include: 1) advanced professional studies, 2) free-choice studies, and 3) a Master’s thesis.
-Vocational teacher training includes: 1) basic pedagogical studies, 2) professional pedagogical studies, 3) teaching practice, and 4) other courses.
-(Government Decree on Polytechnics 1129/2014, paragraph 2.)
-The rector confirms the objectives of the parts that are included in the degree and the vocational teacher training (Degree Regulations 16 March 2015, rector of the University of Applied Sciences 2015).
+Studies that lead to a Bachelor’s degree at the University of Applied Sciences include 1) basic and professional studies, 2) free-choice studies, 3) practical training aimed at furthering professional skills and 4) a Bachelor’s thesis.
+Studies that lead to a Master’s degree at the University of Applied Sciences include 1) advanced professional studies, 2) free-choice studies and 3) a Master’s thesis.
+Professional teacher education includes 1) basic pedagogical studies, 2) professional pedagogical studies, 3) teaching practice and 4) other courses.
+(Decree 1129/2014, section 2.)
+The rector confirms the objectives of the parts that are included in the degree and the professional teacher education (Degree Regulations 16 March 2015, rector of the University of Applied Sciences 2015).

-The vice-rector confirms the assessment frameworks.
+The knowledge assessment frameworks are confirmed by the vice rector.
 The course descriptions include proficiency objectives and information regarding the applied assessment.
-The students will demonstrate their proficiency in accordance with the course description and the implementation plan that further defines the description.
+The students demonstrate their proficiency in accordance with the course description and the implementation plan that specifies it further.

-The University of Applied Sciences has decided that, when studying for a degree or taking specialised studies, students may receive recognition for studies completed at another Finnish or foreign institution of higher education or other educational establishment and compensate for studies included in the degree requirements or specialised studies with other equivalent studies.
-The University of Applied Sciences has also decided that students may receive recognition for skills and competencies acknowledged in some other way and compensate for studies included in the degree requirements or specialised studies.
-(Act amending the Polytechnics Act 1173/2014, section 6, paragraph 37.2).
-A student on the open study path and in the School of Vocational Teacher Education may also propose the recognition of prior learning by study attainment or skills and competencies acknowledged in some other way on the above-mentioned principles.
-The vice-rector confirms the policy for the recognition and accreditation of learning outcomes (see RPL-Recognition of Prior Learning, or HOT in Finnish).
+The University of Applied Sciences has decided that when studying for a degree or taking specialised studies, students may receive recognition for studies completed at another Finnish or foreign institution of higher education or other educational establishment and compensate for studies included in the degree requirements or specialised studies with other equivalent studies.
+The University of Applied Sciences has also decided that students may receive recognition for skills and competencies demonstrated in some other way and substitute studies included in the degree requirements or specialised studies with them.
+(Act 1173/2014, section 37.)
+Students on the open study path and in the School of Professional Teacher Education may also propose the recognition of prior learning according to the principles mentioned above.
+The vice rector confirms the policy for the recognition and accreditation of learning outcomes.

 - fail (0)